These resources can assist you in all areas of your exploration of law school and law school programs.

 Law School Resources and Related Materials

-This list is not exhaustive but can provide you with tips, ideas, samples, and more as you seek to determine if law school is the right choice for you.
+These lists are not exhaustive but can provide you with tips, ideas, samples, and more as you seek to determine if law school is the right choice for you.

 - Law School Admission Council (LSAC) – A good general resource.
 You will need to register for an account in order to sign up for the LSAT.